-Dog Charity Non-profit organization that do amazing work We get dogs for many different reasons from all around the UK and are dedicated to giving dogs the best possible care, love, and attention until we can find a new loving and suitable homes for them. we also have dogs that can't be rehomed due to old age or have a health condition diabetes etc they remain with us.
+Small Dog Charity Non-profit organization that does amazing work We get dogs for many different reasons from all around the UK and are dedicated to giving dogs the best possible care, love, and attention until we can find a new loving and suitable homes for them. we also have dogs that can't be rehomed due to old age or have a health condition diabetes etc they remain with us.
 We do not receive any funding from other bodies, therefore, we rely solely on donations and monies raised ourselves.
 All monies raised go towards the upkeep of the animals, food & vet bills.
-All dogs are micro-chipped, flea & worm treated and vaccinated prior to re-homing and every home is checked.
+All dogs are microchipped, flea & worm treated and vaccinated prior to re-homing and every home is checked.
 We love what we do.
 We think you will too.

 Whatever you do, and however you support us, thank you to all our supporters up and down the country, past and present, for all the hard work, dedication and the many creative ways in which you support has helped us at Edinburgh Samoyed Rescue

 We would love to tell you that every dog can flourish in every home, but the truth is that, no matter what you do, sometimes a dog and family are not a good fit